SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-nunit.md

 }
 ```

+### Oops!
+Calling myself out.

-TODO Infobox can you spot where I jumped ahead here and didn't do the simplest thing?
+Can you spot where I jumped ahead here and didn't do the simplest thing?
 I automatically used the `spaces` parameter in the `MoveForward` and `MoveBackward` methods, rather than just increasing by 1, which would have then helped me reveal that I needed more tests to handle multiple spaces.

+After implementing the rest of the tests, the tests look like:

+TODO: Show tests

+And the production code looks like:

+TODO: Show production code

+We'll go ahead and fix my mistake, adapting some of our tests to account for moving multiple spaces.

 TODO Infobox this can be found at `nunit-04-xcoordinates`.